Be Not Afraid of Shorts

 If shorts are an insignificant part of the wardrobe, it is wise to choose versatile, simple colours to adapt to the other items in the ensemble.
 A mid blue, not navy, is a more practical colour as it is far easier to pair with black; khaki is very safe, but also very elegant and white, although certain readers might be perplexed at the suggestion of such a ‘sporty’ colour, is cool and fresh and complements tanned legs marvellously well.
 Those who are more short-savvy might wish to consider sky blues, seersucker and even plaids.

 Try to avoid wearing socks with shorts.
 The leg looks best when its line, between shoe and short cuff, has not been interrupted by a little fold of cotton.
 Consequently, many gentlemen will prefer to wear sandals, espadrilles or driving shoes for comfort as harder shoes, without socks, can be awfully rough.
-The key with short footwear is to avoid unnecessary ‘size’; ruling out clumpy-soled shoes like trainers.
+The key with shorts footwear is to avoid unnecessary ‘size’; ruling out clumpy-soled shoes like trainers.
 There should be minimal tread; anything worn with shorts should frame the foot and nothing more.

 Do not avoid wearing shirts with shorts.
 Shirts look perfectly acceptable, in many cases preferable, to grubby t-shirts.
 Folding up the cuffs is a good way to match the informality of the shirt to the shorts.